-- Ask the faculty member in person whether they’re willing to write you a positive letter of recommendation.
+- Ask the writer in person whether they’re willing to write you a positive letter of recommendation.

-- Talk to them specifically about the potential routes you’re considering, and ask them if they’d be willing to write a general letter now, and keep it “on file” for you for when you’re ready to apply within the next couple years.
+- Talk to them specifically about the potential routes you’re considering, and ask them if they’d be willing to write a general letter now, and keep it “on file” for you for when you’re ready to apply.

-- If they are willing, provide the following– a cover sheet that details your name, contact information (phone, email, home address), a summary of your goals, what you’d like them to specifically address in the letter (research skills, writing skills, your contribution to classroom discussion, TA skills, etc.), your relationship to them and how long you’ve known them, etc. If you had them in class, you can attach a piece of work that you’re particularly proud of that you produced for their class as supplemental information.
+- If they are willing, provide the following– a cover sheet that details your name, contact information (phone, email, home address), a summary of your goals, what you’d like them to specifically address in the letter (research skills, writing skills, your contribution to classroom discussion, TA skills, professional skills and characteristics, etc.), your relationship to them and how long you’ve known them, etc. If you had them in class, you can attach a piece of work that you’re particularly proud of that you produced for their class as supplemental information.
 Fill out this Request Form to give the recommender this important information.

 - Attach a copy of your resume/CV so that they’re aware of all of the additional things in which you’ve been involved.

-- Attach a copy of your transcript, highlighting the course(s) you’ve had from them.
+- Attach a copy of your transcript, highlighting the relevant course(s) you’ve had.

 Financial aid for graduate school typically comes in the form of scholarships, assistantships, fellowships, and loans.
 The Piper Center’s web site contains several links to financial resources for graduate/professional schools; books containing special scholarships and grants for graduate study are also available at the Piper Center.
 Be sure to request financial aid information when requesting admission information from the institutions of your choice.
 Note that applications deadlines for many forms of aid and assistantship positions can be earlier than the deadlines for applying for admission to your program!